 Period weight gain treatment

-The biggest things you can do to alleviate period weight gain from fluid retention is to avoid certain foods, continue to exercise and drink plenty of water.
-In addition to these, you can look at the following options:
+The most useful things you can do to alleviate period weight gain from fluid retention are to avoid certain foods, continue to exercise, and drink plenty of water.
+Here are some additional options:

-- Magnesium and calcium supplements — magnesium and/or calcium supplements may help to alleviate fluid retention during your menstrual cycle.
-A recent study found that low serum calcium and magnesium levels during the luteal phase, lead to more severe PMS symptoms.
-These including weight gain and bloating associated with fluid retention.
-With any supplement, please consult your medical care provider before starting any new medication, as they can interact with other medications that you may already be taking.
+- Magnesium and calcium supplements — Magnesium and/or calcium supplements may help alleviate fluid retention caused by your menstrual cycle.
+A recent study found that low calcium and magnesium levels during the luteal phase lead to more severe PMS symptoms, including weight gain and bloating associated with fluid retention.
+Always talk to your health care provider before starting any new medication, including supplements, as they can interact with other medications that you may already be taking.

-- Diuretics — a diuretic is a substance, that draws fluid (water) from the body and causes increased urination.
-But diuretics should be prescribed only by healthcare professionals.
+- Diuretics — Diuretics draw fluid (water) from the body and cause increased urination.
+You should only take diuretics if prescribed by a health care provider.

-If you continue to experience monthly weight gain, you may want to consult your doctor.
-He or she may ask you to keep a symptom diary and suggest alternative options.
+If you experience monthly weight gain despite making these changes, you may want to consult your health care provider.
+They may ask you to keep a symptom diary and suggest alternative options.